microsoft/fluentui/packages/tsx-editor/README.md

 ### Delay loading

 Monaco's code is very large and should be loaded after main page content is ready.
 When consumed with Webpack, this package takes care of delay loading Monaco.
-(See warning under Setup if using Webpack with TypeScript.)
+(See Setup step 2 for a caveat if using Webpack with TypeScript.)

 ### Read-only rendering in unsupported browsers